This was the first time I was in Colombia. In the capital city of Bogotá, I expected a few things, such as delightful colonial buildings…

 …and a man a Brooklyn T-shirt (can’t seem to get away from that place) pushing a wheelbarrow with mangos.

-Part of our walks were on the Heroes Tour that focuses on those who positively influenced Colombia’s modern history.
+Part of our walks was on the Heroes Tour that focuses on those who positively influenced Colombia’s modern history.
 Our tour guide Markos, who speaks several languages, did an excellent job of using landmarks to explain Bogotá’s role in the complicated history of Colombia.

 The tour is free but everyone gladly compensated Markos at the end.